roualdes/bridgestan/docs/internals/testing.rst

 All tests are based around the same set of test models (in the ``test_models/`` folder).

-You can build all of these at once with
+You can build all of the test models at once with

 .. code-block:: shell

     make STAN_THREADS=true test_models -j<jobs>

-Note: Technically, the additional functionality provided by ``STAN_THREADS`` is only tested by the Julia tests, but in order to facilitate the same built models being used in all tests we use it regardless of interface.
+Note: The additional functionality provided by ``STAN_THREADS`` is only tested by the Julia tests, but in order to facilitate the same built models being used in all tests we use it regardless of interface.